cgreenhalgh/databox-101/README.md

 Note - sensitive to network interfaces - debian vagrant file has fixes to make eth0 a brigded interface, which seems to work.
+If you get an error from the first `vagrant up` just try again...

 ### Git setup